On thin local sets of the Gaussian free field

 \medbreak

-{\bf A first moment estimate.} Note that in order to define the set $A$, we have in fact associated a Branching Brownian motion (BBM) $W$ to each GFF, where each BM splits into $4$ independently evolving BM at each time which is a multiple of $T$.
-However, it should be emphasized that for a given dyadic square $s$ of side-length $2^{-n}$, the value of the corresponding Brownian motion at time $nT$ is not equal to the expected mean height of the GFF in $s$ given the exploration up to the $n$-th generation.
-Indeed, this mean height has clearly a higher value when $s$ is towards the centre of $S$ than when it is near its boundary, which is not mirrored by the Branching Brownian motion description.
-However, a key observation is that this difference is averaged out when one sums over all squares.
+{\bf A first moment estimate.} Note that to define the set $A$, we have in fact associated a Branching Brownian motion (BBM) $W$ to each GFF, where each BM splits into $4$ independently evolving BM at each time which is a multiple of $T$.
+However, it should be emphasised that for a given dyadic square $s$ of side-length $2^{-n}$, the value of the corresponding Brownian motion at time $nT$ is not equal to the expected mean height of the GFF in $s$ given the exploration up to the $n$-th generation.
+Indeed, this mean height has a higher value when $s$ is towards the centre of $D$ than when it is near its boundary.
+This phenomenon is not mirrored by the Branching Brownian motion description.
+However, a key observation is that this difference is averaged out when summing over all squares.
 For instance, it is easy to check by induction on $n$ that

-if $B^s$ denotes the Brownian motion that is following the branch of the BBM corresponding to $s$.
+where $W^s$ denotes the Brownian motion that follows the branch of the BBM corresponding to $s$.

-The variant of this result that will be useful for us is: \begin {lema} \end {lema} The left-hand side is equal to the probability that a Brownian motion started from $0$ does hit $1$ before time $nT$, which converges to $1$.
-This shows already that $(\Gamma_{A},\1_{D\backslash A_n})$ can not converge in $L^1$ to $(\Gamma , 1)$, which is a symmetric random variable with mean $0$.
+The variant of this result that is useful for us is the following. \begin {lema} \end {lema} The right-hand side is equal to the probability that a Brownian motion started from $0$ hits $1$ before time $nT$, which converges to $1$.
+This shows already that $(\Gamma_{A},\1_{D\backslash A_n})$ can not converge in $L^1$ to $(\Gamma_A, 1)$, which is a symmetric random variable with mean $0$.

 \begin {proof} Note that $D\backslash A_n=\bigcup_{s\in V_n} s$ and that at time $n$, $\Gamma_{\partial A_n}=\Gamma_A$ in all elements of $V_n$ and $\Gamma_{\partial A_n}=\Gamma_{T_n}$ in all of those in $K_n$.
 This implies that $\E\left [ (\Gamma_{A},\1_{D\backslash A_n}) \right ]=-\E\left[\sum_{s\in K_n} \gamma_n(s) \right]$.
 Then, it is enough to prove that